nicolasm/feedwrangler2dropbox/README.md

 feedwrangler2dropbox
 ====================

-Create an encrypted backup of your Feed Wrangler feeds and smart streams to Dropbox.
+Create an encrypted backup of your Feed Wrangler feeds and smart streams to Dropbox or a raw backup (no encryption) to SpiderOak.

 ## How does it work?